Hellmonk/bloatcrawl2/crawl-ref/docs/crawl_manual.rst

 Be careful of magic-using enemies!
 Some of them can use magic just as well as you, if not better, and often use it intelligently.

+In Stoat Soup, some spells which provide a beneficial enchantment, such as the Infusion spell, last indefinitely.
+(In vanilla Crawl, such spells normally time out.)
+Every time such a spell provides a benefit, there is a small chance of a miscast, based on the spell failure check; the frequency of miscasts is always lower than it would be in vanilla Crawl if you were recasting the spell every time it expired.
+If a miscast occurs, you will stop receiving the benefit for a few turns while you regain control of your magic.
+The power of any such spell is recalculated constantly, so you don't need to renew them as your skills improve.

+If you are using an artefact that suppresses spellcasting (the -Cast flag), none of your permanent enchantments will function at all.

+To end one such enchantment, cast the spell again.
+This costs no MP, but takes a turn, and you must be able to cast spells (not berserk, silenced, brainless, etc) in order to utter the appropriate incantation.

+To end all such enchantments, use the (a)bility menu; this can be done even if you are brainless, have a -Cast artefact, or are starving.
+Forgetting the spell (eg with a scroll of amnesia) or quaffing a potion of cancellation will also end the enchantment.

 ****************************************
 I. Targeting
 ****************************************